Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-3.md

 > Since Bolt is meant to be used as such a low-level piece of functionality, simplicity is key.
 The API will be small and only focus on getting values and setting values.
 That's it.

 Sounds perfect for our needs!
-Let's spend a couple of minutes reviewing it.
+Let's spend a minute reviewing it.

 BoltDB is a key/value storage, which means there're no tables like in SQL RDBMS (MySQL, PostgreSQL, etc.), no rows, no columns.
 Instead, data is stored as key-value pairs (like in Golang maps).
 Key-value pairs are stored in buckets, which are intended to group similar pairs (this is similar to tables in RDBMS).
 Thus, in order to get a value, you need to know a bucket and a key.